MoMo830/AliG/README.md

 * **UI/UX Overhaul:** Rationalizing the interface to move away from "slider-heavy" menus towards a more intuitive workflow.
 * Option to split big Gcode files?
 * Calibration improvement to test and select best settings (power range, thermal correction, latency).
+* **Variable Raster Direction:** Toggle between Horizontal (X-axis) and Vertical (Y-axis) engraving.
+This allows optimizing for machine rigidity or following wood grain patterns.
 * [In discussion] 3D Relief Engraving Mode:** Implementation of multi-pass logic with Z-axis decrement for deep carving. *Since my current laser lacks the power to benchmark this properly, I'm looking for user interest/feedback before developing this.*
+* [Likely] Dithering Implementation: Integration of the Floyd-Steinberg algorithm.
+* [Under consideration] Auto-Contour Detection & Trace & Fill Logic: Automatic edge tracing to generate vector-like boundaries with support for hatch filling.
+* **(Under consideration] Diagonal Rastering (45°):** Advanced trajectory logic to engrave at 45 degrees.
+* [Theoretical] Implementation of SVG path parsing to allow hybrid projects (Raster engraving + Vector cutting) in a single G-code file.
 * Keep this readme up-to-date !
-* (Likely) Dithering Implementation: Integration of the Floyd-Steinberg algorithm.
-* (Under consideration) Auto-Contour Detection & Trace & Fill Logic: Automatic edge tracing to generate vector-like boundaries with support for hatch filling.
-* (Theoretical) implementation of SVG path parsing to allow hybrid projects (Raster engraving + Vector cutting) in a single G-code file.
 * Add a Wiki.

 ## Gcode Export